michaelScopic/dotfiles/README.md

 ## TODO

+- [ ] Upload ChadWM configs
+  - [ ] Impliment a new script to automate deploying configs, like `shell-install.sh`
 - [x] Depricate `deploy.sh.bak` and `scripts/`
   - [x] Remove `deploy.sh.bak` and `scripts/`
 - [x] Make everything a function in `shell-install.sh`